Santroller/Santroller/wiring_guides/drum.md

 [![4051](/assets/images/cd4051.png)](/assets/images/cd4051.png)
 [![4067](/assets/images/cd4067.png)](/assets/images/cd4067.png)

-1. Wire Vdd on the multiplexer to 3v3 on the Pico.
+1. Wire V<sub>DD</sub> on the multiplexer to 3v3 on the Pico.
-2. Wire Vss to GND on your Pico
+2. Wire V<sub>SS</sub> to GND on your Pico
-3. If your multiplexer has a Vee, also wire that to ground on the Pi Pico.
-Vee allows for using the multiplexer with negative voltages, but since we aren't doing this we set it to ground to disable that feature.
+3. If your multiplexer has a V<sub>EE</sub>, also wire that to ground on the Pi Pico.
+V<sub>EE</sub> allows for using the multiplexer with negative voltages, but since we aren't doing this we set it to ground to disable that feature.
 4. Also wire INH / Inhibit to ground, if this exists on your multiplexer.
 This pin disables the I/O if it is driven high, so we ground it to make sure the chip is always enabled.
 5. Wire the analog output (Often labelled COM or common in/out, but also labelled SIG on some breakout boards) on the multiplexer to an analog pin on your Pi Pico.
 6. Wire A/S0, B/S1 and C/S2 (and D/S3 for the 16 channel multiplexer) to seperate digital pins on your Pi Pico.